Non-students interested in membership should contact us directly.

 - Sophomore Winter "Vest" Test

-First-year students wishing to join the patrol must attend the Fall Info Session which will be held Tuesday, September 18, 2018, and Thursday, September 20, 2018, at 7:00 PM in 28 Silsby.
+First-year students wishing to join the patrol must attend one of the Fall Info Sessions, which will be held Tuesday, September 18, 2018, and Thursday, September 20, 2018, at 7:00 PM in Silsby 028.

 After the Info Session, prospective members will be directed to submit an application online during the subsequent 24 hour period.

 Selected applicants will be chosen for individual interviews and initial testing.